jcrv2016/OutlookAutoGreeting/README.md

 # OutlookAutoGreeting
 VBA Outlook macro that generates replies, prepended with an automatically-generated greeting.
 I wrote this to never again misspell someone's name in an email (on the first line at least), and so I'd have to write emails less manually.

-Sample output -- "Hello Mr. Smith,"
+Sample output -- "Good morning Jonathan,"

 This macro will look at your local time, and generate a time-appropriate salutation (Good morning/Good afternoon/Good evening).
 It will look at the first word of the sender display name, adjust the case, and append it that the salutation.